 Overcoming Fear is Not as Easy as a Bumper Sticker Slogan

 Overcoming Fear – an example of fear in action, Real or Imagined?

-Javier is in love with his girlfriend Franchesca.
+Javier is in love with his girlfriend, Franchesca.
 They have been dating for two years and spend most of their free time together.
 Their families support their relationship and encourage them to eventually marry.
 Javier tries to call Franchesca several times on Friday night.
-She is out at a club dancing with her fiends.
-She does not hear her phone while dancing and Javier gets angry.
-After the fifth call, Javier starts to get worried that she is avoiding him, because he studied with his lab partner Rebecca till late last night preparing for a Chemistry project, instead of coming the her house to watch a movie.
+She is out at a club dancing with her friends.
+She does not hear her phone while dancing, and Javier gets angry.
+After the fifth call, Javier starts to get worried that she is avoiding him because he studied with his lab partner Rebecca till late last night, preparing for a Chemistry project instead of coming to her house to watch a movie.

-Javier wonders if Franchesca is trying to get back at him and she is out having fun dancing with other guys as revenge.
-Franchesca always answers her phone and has also been faithful to him since their first date, but he is starting to freak-out.
+Javier wonders if Franchesca is trying to get back at him and if she is out having fun dancing with other guys as revenge.
+Franchesca always answers her phone and has also been faithful to him since their first date, but he is starting to freak out.
 The fear of her cheating on him increases every ten minutes until he is desperate to “catch her” with some other guy.
-Javier goes to the club and grabs Franchesca by her arm yelling at her about being a slut and cheating on him.
+Javier goes to the club and grabs Franchesca by her arm, yelling at her about being a slut and cheating on him.
 She is shocked and immediately responds in anger.
-They fight in front of everyone with Javier calling her all sorts of hurtful names.
-Eventually, she follows suit and they break-up.
-While he is leaving, he yells at the guy who she was talking to and they get into a fight.
-Javier leaves angry, hurt and full of blood on his face and without a girlfriend.
+They fight in front of everyone, with Javier calling her all sorts of hurtful names.
+Eventually, she follows suit, and they break up.
+While he is leaving, he yells at the guy who she is talking to, and they get into a fight.
+Javier leaves angry, hurt, and full of blood on his face and without a girlfriend.

-The next day he finds out from a friend that the guy Franchesca was talking to is her cousin Nancy’s boyfriend, while Nancy was in the bathroom.
-She tried to tell him this but he didn’t listen, fear was the only voice Javier could hear.
+The next day, he finds out from a friend that the guy Franchesca was talking to is her cousin Nancy’s boyfriend while Nancy is in the bathroom.
+She tries to tell him this, but he doesn’t listen; fear is the only voice Javier can hear.

 Overcoming Fear is Not as Easy as a Bumper Sticker Slogan - Providence Holistic Counseling Services- Fears-are-stories

-Overcoming fear means to we have to be able to distinguish real fear from imagined fear.
-Real fear requires an action, imagined fear requires actions as well; breathe, be present and pay attention without reacting to something that does not really exist.
+Overcoming fear means being able to distinguish real fear from imagined fear.
+Real fear requires action, and imagined fear requires action as well: breathe, be present, and pay attention without reacting to something that does not really exist.

+Overcoming Fear is Not as Easy as a Bumper Sticker Slogan